-The multihulls, Windrush 14s, are inexpensive, really easy to set up and they are extremely good fun to sail.
-Getting your hands on one these days might be a challenge as all the good ones are gone.
-The Windrush Association of WA has thirty three registered vachts on the books.
-Augusta Yacht Club has thirteen of them, the largest contingent of Windrush 14s anywhere in Australia.
-Their involvement has boosted our membership numbers year after year.
-A pretty healthy and enviable position that the club finds itself in.
-Windrush 14 sailors, like most sailors, are a pretty competitive bunch.
-They all come sporting the latest sails and go-fast gear.
-They come in all genders, ages, shapes and sizes.
-Their clothing sets them off from other yachties, wetsuits, booties, life jackets, daggy old boardies and rashies of all different colours.
-On any Sunday we have up to ten yachts all vying for the coveted prizes, a yellow flag for fastest and a blue one for first.
-Yachts come from Busselton, Dunsborough and Margaret River every week to get their competitive fix against our local sailors.
-When they get back to shore after a race, the chatter amongst themselves is infectious; did you see that, I had you pegged, how fast was that, are you blind, geez that was close and it goes on.
-It is clear, they all look like they were enjoying themselves.
+Might Fly took the honours The multihulls, Windrush 14s, are inexpensive, really easy to set up and they are extremely good fun to sail.
+Getting at the start and took off your hands on one these days might be a challenge as all to have a commanding the good ones are gone.
+The Windrush Association of WA lead at the Lion Island has thirty three registered vachts on the books.
+Augusta mark.
+Redback and Yacht Club has thirteen of them, the largest contingent of Seabird started making Windrush 14s anywhere in Australia.
+Their involvement ground off the wind.
+Big Red Dwarf, F-troop and has boosted our membership numbers year after year.
+A Wallabees were in a battle pretty healthy and enviable position that the club finds itself in.
+Windrush 14 sailors, like most sailors, are a pretty until F-troop retired with competitive bunch.
+They all come sporting the latest sails a broken boat allowing and go-fast gear.
+They come in all genders, ages, shapes Big Red Dwarf some room and sizes.
+Their clothing sets them off from other yachties, to get the break from the wetsuits, booties, life jackets, daggy old boardies and Wallabees.
+Pigs Might Fly rashies of all different colours.
+On any Sunday we have pulled further ahead on the next two windward legs. up to ten yachts all vying for the coveted prizes, a yellow flag for fastest and a blue one for first.
+Yachts come from Seabird and Redback were Busselton, Dunsborough and Margaret River every week at each other throats all the way to the finish.
+The Pigs to get their competitive fix against our local sailors.
+When Might Fly crew were grinning, first and fastest, the Seabird they get back to shore after a race, the chatter amongst crew were grinning with second and Redback, third. themselves is infectious; did you see that, I had you pegged, how fast was that, are you blind, geez that was 15/1/23: The multihulls were chasing championship points close and it goes on.
+It is clear, they all look like they were and the first race was won from the start by Yellow Taxi enjoying themselves. who was revelling in the 12 to 15kn breeze, an excited Eion reckons, "it was probably the best day this season."

+26

+February 2023

 11/12/22.
 The monohulls had a championship heat and it was a beaut.
 Winds were 15 to 20kns from the southeast.
 All the boats hit the line together, Pigs Might Fly, Redback and Seabird duelling for the lead down the first leg, Pigs Might Fly was around first and tried to fend off a strong charge from Redback with Seabird not far off the pace.
 F-Troop, after a couple of hairy moments fought on.
 Redback took line honours but on vardstick Seabird took the points.
 18/12/22.
 It was a relaxing program, for the monohulls anyway, the multihulls were at it right from the start to the finish.
 Both races were hard fought, Cliff Hanger, Seasaw, Xena, Catatonic and Serious Lee shared the points.
 Then along come Santa's Elf to dish out the early Xmas presents for those who deserved them, everyone got a pressie.
 It was unfortunate that the dreaded Corona Virus reared its ugly head and a few of our members were absent.
 The BBQ was lit and everyone sat down for a few drinks and some food.